n-ct/ps4ct/README.md

 This is going to change.
 We are working on our feature branch.

+This sentence is part of commit #2 to our `testing-branches` branch.

 # Provable Security For Certificate Transparency #

 This repository runs a full Certificate Transparency Personality.